Ready to spend this fall in Vermont? If so then you’ve come to the right place, my fall-loving friend!

 Yeah, my dad has a house on the New York side of Lake Champlain.
 Therefore, I’ve been spending fall in Vermont/upstate New York for as long as I can remember.

 Or, 30+ years if you need a more, semi-exact date.
+And you know what?
+I’ve never ever gotten bored since there are tons of fun things to do in Vermont.

 So, throughout the course of this mildly long post, I’m going to share all of my super-secret, insider tips on: